BenjiTrapp/http-request-smuggling-lab/lab-2-varnish/README.md

 * handshake
 * data transfer

-Like always TCP or TLS connection is established first with the backend, next the handshake will be performed over the established connection.
+Like always, ar first the TCP or TLS connection is established with the backend.
+Next the handshake will be performed over the established connection.
 In the final step the WebSocket frames will be **transferred through the same TCP or TLS connection**.

 As a real hacker it's time to read how the WebSocket protocol is described in [RFC 6455](https://tools.ietf.org/html/rfc6455).